Table of Content

 Legal fees

-You will need to pay for the services of a solicitor or conveyancer to handle the legal aspects of buying and selling a property.
-Legal fees can vary depending on the complexity of the transaction and the services required.
+You’ll need to pay a solicitor or conveyancer to handle the legal process.
+This includes conveyancing fees and mortgage deed registration.
+Costs vary based on the complexity of the transaction.

 Stamp duty

-Stamp duty is a tax paid to the government on property purchases above a certain threshold.
-The amount of stamp duty you pay will depend on the value of the property and whether you are a first-time buyer or not.
+Stamp duty is a tax on property purchases above a certain threshold.
+The amount depends on the property value and whether you are a first-time buyer or not.

 Removal costs

-You will need to consider the cost of hiring a removal company or renting a van to move your belongings to your new home.
+You will need to consider the cost of hiring a removal company or renting a van to transport your belongings.

-It’s important to budget carefully for these costs when planning to move home, and we always recommend you speak to a financial advisor or mortgage broker who can provide you with advice on managing the costs and helping you find the most suitable mortgage product for your needs.
+Budgeting carefully for these costs is essential when moving home.
+A financial or mortgage adviser can help you with advice on managing the costs and help you find the right mortgage for your needs.

 How much can I borrow as a home mover?